Theft Crime Lawyer in Minneapolis

 - Valued at $500 - $1,000 — Not more than 1 year imprisonment and/or $3,000 in fines

 - Valued at $1,000 to $5,000 — Not more than 5 years' imprisonment and/or $10,000 in fines

 - Valued at $5,000 or more — Not more than 10 years' imprisonment and/or $20,000 in fines

 - Valued at $35,000 or more — Not more than 20 years' imprisonment and/or $100,000 in fines

-Were you arrested for theft?
-Call Caplan & Tamburino Law Firm, P.A. today at (612) 444-5020 for a free case evaluation.
-Our Minneapolis theft crime attorneys are ready to fight for you!
+Arrested for theft?
+Call Caplan & Tamburino Law Firm, P.A. at (612) 444-5020 for a free case evaluation.
+Our Minneapolis theft crime attorneys are ready to fight for you.